Vincit/multi-user-test-runner/README.md

 `org.junit.runners.ParentRunner` (doesn't have to be direct superclass) class and has to have a constructor with following signature:

-`CustomRunner(Class<?> clazz, UserIdentifier producerIdentifier, UserIdentifier consumerIdentifier)`.
+`CustomRunner(Class<?> clazz, Set<UserIdentifier> allowedIdentifiers, UserIdentifier producerIdentifier, UserIdentifier consumerIdentifier, FocusType focusType)`.

-When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called **after** `@Before` methods and **before** calling the actual test method.
+When creating a custom test class runner it's important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called **after** `@Before` methods and **before** calling the actual test method.
 This will enable creating users in `@Before` methods so that they can be used as producers.